1. How to respond to Demand Notice from IT Department?

 - Response – submit and view

-Step 3 Click on ‘Submit’ for the relevant assessment year.
-Choose one of the one options mentioned below-
+Step 3: Click on ‘Submit’ for the relevant assessment year.
+Choose one of the options mentioned below-

-- Option 1 When you select – ‘Demand is correct,’ a pop-up screen appears with a message, ‘If you confirm, demand is correct then you can’t disagree with the demand.’
-Click on submit if this is ok with you.
-A success message shall appear on your screen.
+Step 1: When you select this option, a pop-up screen appears with a message ‘If you confirm, demand is correct then you can’t disagree with the demand’.

-- Demand has already been paid – Provide the CIN (challan identification number).
+Demand has already been paid: Provide the Challan Identification Number (CIN).
 Also mention BSR code, date of payment, the serial number of challan and amount.
 You can also add your comments under ‘remarks.’
 If CIN is not available, mention that demand has been paid by challan and CIN is not available.
-Also mention the date of payment, amount, and remarks (your comments), if any.
+Also, mention the date of payment, amount, and remarks (your comments), if any.

-- Demand has already been reduced by rectification/revision – Provide the date of order, demand amount, details of AO who has rectified.
-Next, upload rectification/appeal effect order passed by AO.
+Demand has already been reduced by rectification/revision – Provide the date of order, demand amount, details of jurisdictional ITO who has rectified.
+Next, upload rectification/appeal effect order passed by the ITO.

-- Demand has already been reduced by appellate order but appeal effect has to be given by the department – Provide the date of order and the appellate order passed by (details of CIT(A), and the reference number of order.
+Demand has already been reduced by appellate order but appeal effect has to be given by the department – Provide the date of order and the appellate order passed by (details of appellate authority, and the reference number of order).

-- Appeal has been filed and stay petition has been filed, or stay has been granted by, or installment has been granted by – Provide the date of filing of the appeal, appeal pending with (details of CIT(A), stay petition filed with (details of office).
-If the stay has been granted, you have to also upload the copy of the stay order.
+Appeal has been filed and stay petition has been filed, or stay has been granted by, or instalment has been granted by – Provide the date of filing of the appeal, appeal pending with appellate authority e.g., CIT(A) or ITAT, stay petition filed with details of office.
+If the stay has been granted, you must also upload the copy of the stay order.

-- Rectification/revised return has been filed at CPC – The following details are required additionally:
+Rectification/revised return has been filed at CPC – In addition, please furnish the following details.

 - Filing type